AllanBlanchard/tutoriel_wp/english/function-contract/well-specified-function.md

   //@assert a == 45 && \at(a, Label_a) == 42;
 ```

-Of course, we can use any C label in our code, but we also have 6 builtins
+Of course, we can use any C label in our code, but we also have 6 built-in
 labels defined by ACSL that can be used, however WP does not support all
 of them currently: